 Ah, the dreaded SSSS.

-According to TSA spokesman Michael McCarthy, SSSS appears on a passenger’s boarding pass when he or she has been selected by the agency’s Secure Flight system for enhanced security screening.
+Yes and no. According to TSA spokesman Michael McCarthy, SSSS appears on a passenger’s boarding pass when the passenger has been selected by the agency’s Secure Flight system for enhanced security screening.
 Secure Flight is a risk-based passenger prescreening program that improves security by identifying low- and high-risk passengers before they arrive at the airport.
 The program does this by matching passengers’ names against trusted traveler lists and watchlists.

-The system picks its SSSS winners in an instant, but those four letters will mean an extended stay with TSA agents, so prepare yourself for a more comprehensive screening process.
-And whatever you do, don’t Sing Slayer Songs Softly while you wait.
+The system picks its SSSS “winners” in an instant, but those four letters will mean an extended stay with TSA agents, so prepare yourself for a more comprehensive, albeit painless, screening process.